renenkantor/IncludeLess/README.md

 ## Installation

-1. Download the `includeless-0.0.1.vsix` file.
+1. Download `includeless-0.0.1.vsix`
-2. In the same folder, run the following command: `code --install-extension includeless-0.0.1.vsix`.
+2. In the same folder, run: `code --install-extension includeless-0.0.1.vsix`
+3. Open vscode and start using IncludeLess